 Individuals, however, also have a great opportunity to push global tourism further and further up the better-for-the-world travel continuum.

 After all, what systemic change came without someone, or a group of someones, starting a movement within themselves and their community?
-As the push for truly sustainable tourism begins to take hold, we all have the incredible opportunity to join in and create change through our own travel practices and standards.
+As the push for truly sustainable tourism begins to take hold, we all have the incredible opportunity to join in and change the world through our own travel practices and standards.

 A movement to normalize sustainable tourism practices is about creating a culture where people feel encouraged to learn about alternatives to harmful, or even not-sufficiently-positive, tourism and place pressure on companies and governments to change their practices and regulations.
 By changing tourism policy and elevating consumer demands, sustainable tourism becomes more accessible and convenient.